 Estate plans may presume survival and integrity of business value, whereas Exit Plans anticipate the unexpected.
 When the unexpected occurs, businesses with strong transferable value (i.e., those businesses that don’t rely entirely on the owner’s presence) usually position themselves to deliver greater value to the owner’s family.
 Businesses without transferable value tend to die along with their owners, which can cause much-needed financial security for the owner’s family to evaporate.
 For owners who derive most of their wealth from their businesses, the Exit Plan’s emphasis on transferable value can be a critical component of a successful estate plan.

-If you’d like help incorporating your estate plan into the larger pie of Exit Planning, contact us today.
+If you’d like help incorporating your estate plan into the larger pie of Succession Planning, contact us today.
 We have experience in helping owners establish the processes they need to give themselves and their families an opportunity at financial security, regardless of the circumstances.

 The information contained in this article is general in nature and is not legal, tax, or financial advice.
 For information regarding your particular situation, contact an attorney, or a tax or financial advisor.
 The information in this newsletter is provided with the understanding that it does not render legal, accounting, tax, or financial advice.
 In specific cases, clients should consult their legal, accounting, tax, or financial advisor.
 This article is not intended to give advice or to represent our firm as qualified to give advice in all areas of professional services.
 Exit Planning is a discipline that typically requires the collaboration of multiple professional advisors.
 To the extent that our firm does not have the expertise required on a particular matter, we always will work closely with you to help you gain access to the resources and professional advice that you need.

 Any examples provided are hypothetical and for illustrative purposes only.
 Examples include fictitious names and do not represent any particular person or entity.